carpentries/docs.carpentries.org/README.md

 This is an early prototype of what The Carpentries Handbook might look like.
 Everything is a work in progress and does not currently contain any actual Carpentries documentation.
 The site can be [previewed at this Netlify link](https://carpentries-beta-handbook-preview.netlify.app/).

+## Site Organization

+This handbook has three main sections:

+* **Handbooks**.
+This contains handbooks for each community role (Community Session Host, Instructor, etc.).
+Each community role has the same following sections, to ensure users have a consisent experience as they explore each role.
+    * Roles and Responsibilities
+    * Onboarding
+    * Offboarding
+    * Communication and Collaboration Spaces
+    * Step by step guides
+    * Resources
+    * FAQ
+ * **Resources**.
+This is a listing of general resources available to The Carpentries community (Style guide, Communication resources, etc.).
+ * **Policies**.
+This is a listing of all Carpentries policies (Code of Conduct, Privacy, etc.)

 ## File structure

 * `/build/` Used to build local website.
 In `.gitignore` so this will not show up in the repo.
 Do not edit these files.